DarkPhoenix6853/RelicBot/README.md

 ## Roadmap - Future
 ### Project Split
 * Change host messages slightly for nitro boosters
+    * Star emojis?
+    * If they join as well?
 * Make an elevated host command for hunters
     * Different colours
     * Only joinable by Hunters